Q: How will I be contacted with my login and password information?

 Q: Will OASAS offer technical support for IDS users?

 A: Yes.
 The OASAS Help Desk will assist IDS users with technical support.
 If you encounter any technical issues while working in IDS, please contact the OASAS Help Desk by phone 518-485-2379 or by email AlbanyHelpDesk@oasas.ny.gov.
 For clinical provider program issues, please contact ImpairedDriver@oasas.ny.gov.
 For DDP policy or program issues, questions should be directed to DMV at email@example.com.

 A: Do NOT enter a second record with the corrected information.
 Conflicting information will be rejected by DMV and delay the motorist’s request for re-licensing.
-If you find a mistake in a record, you should request corrections through the OASAS applications website http://oasasapps.oasas.ny.gov/portal/page/portal/OASAS_APPS.
-After logging in, click on HELP, then click Report Issues and Problems.
-Be sure to include the motorist’s ID#, the incorrect information and how it needs to be corrected.
+If you find a mistake in a record, you should request corrections by sending and email to ImpairedDriver@oasas.ny.gov.
+Be sure to include the motorist’s ID#, the incorrect information and how it needs to be corrected in your message.
 Including a screen shot of the record is very helpful.